airyhq/airy/docs/docs/api/contacts.md

 **Sample request**

 All request fields are optional, but an empty payload will not be accepted.
-Returns `409` if the linked conversation is already connected to another contact.

 ```json5
 {